Welcome to the #NXWorld

 Nitrux is made with by people like you.

-Nitrux is a Linux desktop distribution directly based on Ubuntu.
-It uses the Calamares installer and includes NX Desktop and NX Firewall on top of the KDE Plasma 5 desktop environment and KDE Applications.
-Nitrux utilizes the Debian package manager (dpkg) and its extended set of tools APT (Advanced Packaging Tool) to manage the operating system and manage the software.
-Nitrux supports both Legacy BIOS and EFI 64-bit computers only, there’s no support for 32-bit.
+Nitrux is a Linux desktop distribution directly based on Debian.
+It uses the Calamares installer and includes NX Desktop on the KDE Plasma 5 desktop environment and KDE Applications.

 What could I use Nitrux for?